 Our smaller class sizes mean you get all the support you need during studies.
 This is a crucial difference to larger universities and provides you with access to your lecturers when you need them.

-Applicants should have sufficient and appropriate prior experience in childcare or an appropriate level 3 qualification and also show the potential for successful study at HE level, commitment to study and work in the sector and commitment to the work-experience component.
+Applicants should have sufficient and appropriate prior experience in childcare and an appropriate level 3 qualification and also show the potential for successful study at HE level, commitment to study and work in the sector and commitment to the work-experience component.
 Applicants with appropriate prior experience in childcare, but who do not hold an appropriate level 3 qualification, may also be considered.

 Graduates from this programme can expect to access a wide variety of careers, including management of early years settings, healthcare, social care and family support work.
 Completion of Top Up programmes also allow graduates to apply for Initial Teacher Training or relevant postgraduate programmes.

 Course fee per year: £7,500